A. Introduction to Translation

 - The ribosomal subunits, mRNA, and release factor protein dissociate, terminating translation.
 The ribosome subunits and the mRNA can be recycled to begin translation again.

 Translation termination works essentially the same way in eukaryotes.
-One minor diference is the use of a single eukaryotic release factor (eRF) protein that recognizes all three possible stop codons. eRF cleaves GTP to terminate translation.
+One minor diference is the use of a single eukaryotic release factor (eRF) protein that recognizes all three possible stop codons. eRF cleaves GTP to terminate translation in eukaryotes.

 - What is the difference between RF1 and RF2?

-- What nucleotide provides the energy to terminate translation?
+- What molecule provides the energy to terminate translation?

-- Discuss what happens to each of the individual molecules after translation is terminated.
-Are some of these molecules recycled?
+- Are some of the molecules involved in translation recycled?
 If so, which ones?

 Polysomes and Coupled Transcription and Translation